How do I submit a complimentary obituary?

 My home delivery newspaper is missing or wet.
 What do I do?

-We have a customer service representative available from 5:00 until 7:00pm T-F and from 6:00am until 10:00am on Sat and Sun to either get you a replacement paper or to credit your account.
+We have a customer service representative available from 5:00 until 6:00pm Monday through Friday and from 6:30am until 9:30am on Sunday to either get you a replacement paper or to credit your account.
 Please call use at 662-328-2424 if you have a problem with your home delivery service.

 How do I put my home delivery subscription on hold?